QuickBooks for Law Firms: How to Configure It Correctly

 Frequently Asked Questions

-• QuickBooks Online works well for law firms when properly configured for legal practice.
-Default setup fails because it lacks trust account structure and legal chart of accounts.
-With correct configuration, QuickBooks provides compliant trust accounting, meaningful reports, and integration with practice management software.
+• QuickBooks Online works well for solo and small law firms when configured for legal practice by someone who understands trust accounting.
+Default setup fails because it lacks IOLTA structure, a legal chart of accounts, and per-client trust tracking.
+With proper configuration, it provides compliant trust accounting, meaningful financial reports, and integration with practice management platforms like Clio and MyCase.

 Previous